 Riverfront Jazz

 A metaphor, like a vessel under full sail, it virtually rolls across the site.
-Materials are assembled like the riffs and attitude of a modern jazz composition.
+Materials are assembled like the riffs and attitude of modern jazz composition.
+The “reverse-truss”, with its boat hull skeleton, is a re-purposed fir structure.
+The thirsty vessel of the master bedroom wing and the butterfly roof of the screen room, explore the range of water‘s poetic qualities.
+This is a geothermal project.

 Amity